 The PM2.5 laser sensor is enterprise-grade and among the most accurate in the consumer market.
 The CO2 NDIR sensor delivers reliable readings, and the historical data dashboard stores weeks of measurements with detailed charts accessible via the touchscreen or cloud platform.
 IFTTT integration and an open API allow advanced automations — such as automatically engaging your air purifier when indoor PM2.5 rises or sending a notification when CO2 exceeds your threshold.

 The AirVisual Pro is USB-C powered with no battery option, which limits it to fixed installations.
-It also lacks VOC and radon sensors, which is notable at the $499 price point when the Airthings View Plus offers both for $200 less.
+It also lacks VOC and radon sensors, which is notable when the Airthings View Plus offers both at the same price.
 This monitor is best suited for users who prioritize PM2.5 precision, want outdoor AQI integration, or need a professional-looking dashboard for an office or workspace.

 What We Like